gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

    in the buffer the positions start, and how many bytes to get from one position to the next.

    Buffers are not random access.
 Instead a vertex shaders is executed a specified number of times.
-Each time it's executed the next value from each specified buffers is pulled out assigned to an attribute.
+Each time it's executed the next value from each specified buffer is pulled out assigned to an attribute.

    The state of attributes, which buffers to use for each one and how to pull out data